News

 LSP method names are available in vim.lsp.protocol.Methods.

-Added vim.lsp.status() to consume the last progress messages as a string.
+vim.lsp.status() consumes the last progress messages as a string.

 LSP client now always saves and restores named buffer marks when applying text edits.